coldshrine/study-notes/books/effective-java.md

 Interfaces are ideal for defining _mixings_, a type that a class can implement in addition to its "primary type".
 For example Comparable is a mixing that allows a class can be ordered.

 Interfaces allow for the construction of nonhierarchical type frameworks.

+Interfaces enable safe, powerful functionality enhancements via the wrapper class idiom.
+If you use abstract classes, you leave the programmer who wants to add functionality with no alternative than to use inheritance.